 How To Keep A Baby Parrot Warm

 When a parrot is old enough to live in a cage, the ideal temperature is 65-85 degrees Fahrenheit.
-Temperatures below 40 degrees are dangerous for birds, leading to health problems.
+Temperatures below 40 degrees are dangerous for birds.

-Similarly, temperatures above 85 degrees cause heat stress, and parrots also need appropriate ventilation to remain cool and comfortable.
+Similarly, temperatures above 85 degrees cause heat stress.
+Also, parrots need sufficient ventilation to remain healthy and comfortable.

 Keeping young chicks warm is more complicated, as the slightest temperature change can be life-threatening.
-Without parents, you must provide the baby parrot warmth to ensure it survives.
+Without parents, provide the baby parrot warmth to ensure it survives.

 To keep a baby parrot warm, follow these steps: